ikramulhaqueoli/random-webapi-practice-nestJS/README.md

 #### Validation:
 - DisplayName must contain atleast 2 words and no special character.
 - Gender must be male, female or other.
-- Birthday must be a date.
+- Birthday must be a date and Age must be atleast 13.
 - Height must be a number.
 - Weight must be a number.
 - Must have a valid unexpired JWT token.